-Food Quantity and Quality
+Food quantity and quality

-The study then focused on diet quality prior to joining the SFAS pipeline.
+The study then focused on diet quality before joining the SFAS pipeline.
 Questioning was extensive, paying attention to daily consumption of foods and total caloric intake.
 The times per day and amount of food eaten each meal set an average of daily caloric intake.
 All food groups and macronutrients were assessed, especially the quality of food with regard to additives (sodium, fatty acids, sugars, refined grains) as well as vitamins, minerals and antioxidants to help determine the quality of foods eaten.

-Results of the Study: Physical Markers for Success
+Results of the study: Physical markers for success

-Higher scores (being selected) were significant among students who were older (25+); had more than a high school education; had a higher body mass index (25+); performed longer-duration resistance training workouts (weights/TRX); and were non-smokers.
+Higher scores (being selected) were significant among students who were older (25+), had more than a high school education, had a higher body mass index (25+), performed longer-duration resistance training workouts (weights/TRX) and were non-smokers.

 Higher APFT and ruck/longer run times were associated with being selected.
 However, obstacle course times and even the number of land navigation points found were insignificant, though you had to pass those above the minimum standard regardless.